Acumen-Desktop/goose/acumen/types_instructions.md

    - Message types MUST be consistent between processes
    - Tool invocations MUST use strict types
    - API types MUST be in `types/api.d.ts`
+   - Use zod for runtime validation when needed
+   - Include proper error types and handling

 4. **Window/Electron Types**
    - Window extensions MUST be in `app.d.ts`
    - Electron IPC methods MUST be in `electron.d.ts`
    - Process-specific types MUST be separated
+   - Config types MUST be in `config.d.ts`
+   - Environment types MUST be in `config.d.ts`

 ## Quick Reference